On behalf of the Board, I am pleased to present the Group’s Corporate Governance Report for the year ended 28 February 2023.

 As I outlined in my review earlier in this report, this year has been characterised by marked acceleration in the financial performance of KX and First Derivative.
 The Board’s priority has been to support the transformation of the Group with a focus on executing our strategy for the benefit of our stakeholders.

-It remains my firm belief that achieving our goals requires the highest standards of governance and culture.
-As Chairman I seek to demonstrate objective judgement and promote constructive relations between Board members, while ensuring that Directors continue to receive accurate, timely and clear information that enables them to perform their roles effectively.
+I consider that achieving our goals requires the highest standards of governance and culture.
+As Chair I seek to demonstrate objective and promote constructive discussions between Board members, while ensuring that Directors continue to receive accurate, timely and clear information that enables them to perform their roles effectively.

 The Board received updates from the CEO on business unit performance at every Board meeting and the divisional leaders have all attended Board meetings during the year to provide detailed updates on business unit performance to enable the Board to assess progress and provide direction if needed.
 Venues for Board meetings rotate through the year to enable the Board to visit the Group’s operations, facilitating dialogue with employees at all levels in each location.

 The right talent is the cornerstone of our growth and we have continued to strengthen our senior management team to ensure we can deliver on our strategic priorities.
 Accountability in behaviour and results is core to the structure of our remuneration strategy, linking compensation to achieving the value creation we have laid out in our short and long-term goals.
 Key to this was the work of the Remuneration and Talent Committee, particularly around the Long Term Incentive Plan awards which are crucial to our recruitment and retention efforts.